 The perennial shrub thyme certainly deserves a place in every herb garden.
-Not only is it one of the most useful plants in the kitchen, it has attractive foliage, long-lasting flowers and it's an easy to care for compact plant.
+Not only is it one of the most useful plants in the kitchen, but it also has attractive foliage, long-lasting flowers and it's an easy-to-care-for compact plant.
 English Thyme is used most often in cooking.

-Types of culinary Thyme include Thymus Vulgaris, also referred to as Common Thyme, and includes summer, winter and French Thyme.
+Types of culinary Thyme include Thymus Vulgaris, also referred to as Common Thyme, and include summer, winter, and French Thyme.

 Starting Thyme From Seed

 Thyme seeds are difficult and slow to germinate, but it can be done.
 It will take a year to get a good-sized plant.

 Seed Longevity: 2 years.

 Days to Germination: 7-10+ days.

 Sow indoors 6-10 weeks before the last spring frost.
 Plant outside 2-3 weeks before the first last spring frost.

 If you haven't tried winter sowing, you're in for a treat.
 This method is especially good for sowing herbs.
 Winter sowing is basically sowing seeds in the bottom of milk jugs in the winter, setting the milk jugs outside for the winter and leaving them there until the seeds germinate in the Spring.